Yokuny/Yokuny.github.io/README.md

 My project website

-If you want to run this application in your machine:\n First make a copy of this project in your machine.
+If you want to run this application in your machine:
+First make a copy of this project in your machine.
 (You will need Git installed in your computer) Install it.
 With the git disponible to use, type in your terminal:
 - `git clone https://github.com/Yokuny/Yokuny.github.io.git`